How to prevent and deal with condensation in double glazing

 Whilst this is obviously the most expensive route to take, it is the best solution (if you can afford it) and it may provide better value for money in the long term.

-Having been in business since 1970, we know that investing in double glazing is a big decision and that’s why we offer a 10-year 'repair and replace' warranty on all installations.
+We know that investing in double glazing is a big decision and that’s why we offer a 'repair and replace' warranty on all installations.
 In the unlikely event that you should get condensation between the two panes of your double glazing, we would replace them free of charge.

-To find out more about our expertise and guarantees, please fill in a call-back form or call 0800 181888 today.
+To find out more about our expertise or get a FREE quote, please enter your details or call 0800 181888 today.